Roy-lab/graph-representation-learning/Results/README.md

   AMI Scores on different networks with five shallow and deep learning algorithms

+See `/README.md` for desired scripts to generate metric scores.

 ## `./Parameter_Choice`

 The optimal k value for each method within all 55 cell lines in three biological Networks based on modularity and silhouette scores.
 The last column mode is the mode value of optimal k value across all methods for a given cell line network.
 The value 0 refers to the non-existence of mode